-Your membership certificate shows if you have mental health cover.
+Your membership certificate shows if you have mental health cover and the type of cover available.

 Mental health treatment for or related to special conditions, pre-existing conditions and moratorium conditions isn't covered.
 Mental health treatment related to anything else in the 'What isn't covered' section is covered as set out in this benefit.